Ban Klang, Phitsanulok: Economy

 The economy of Ban Klang subdistrict depends on rice farming, mixed farming (cassave, sugar cane, corn), fruit plantations (mango, custard apple, guave, longan, maprang), rubber plantations and fast-growing trees such as eucalyptus and teak.

 Administration

-Central government
+Provincial government

-The administration of Ban Klang subdistrict is responsible for an area that covers 204,080 rai ~ 326.5 sqkm and consists of twenty-seven administrative villages, as of 2022: 20,174 people.
+The administration of Ban Klang subdistrict is responsible for an area that covers 204,080 rai ~ 326.5 sqkm and consists of twenty-seven administrative villages, as of 2025: 20,074 people and 7,209 families.